LASER: LLM Agent with State-Space Exploration for Web Navigation: Methods

 \subsection{State Description}

-In previous literature, the term \textit{state} is often used to represent the current environment the agent is in.
-In our work, we use the term \textit{state} on a more abstract level, and we consider an agent to be in two different states only if the \textit{structure} of the representation of the current environment is different.
-In other words, if the agent receives two observations that share the same layout structure but with different details, we consider the agent to be in the same state.
+In our work, we use the term \textit{state} to describe the current environment the agent is in, and we consider an agent to be in two different states only if the \textit{structure} of the current environment observation is different.
 This allows us to define only a handful of states to support an agent's exploration in a complex environment fully.
-In practice, it is also feasible to manually define a small set of states when building domain-specific LLM agents, e.g. e-commerce.

 After manually categorizing all possible states in the interactive task, for each state, we write a generic instruction that describes the state in detail.
 Specifically, we provide a sample layout of the observation the agent would receive in that state and replace all specifications in the layout with placeholders.
 We also provide a high-level goal and detailed instructions to act in that state.
 The sample layout combined with state-specific instructions allows us to inform the agent of possible observations it might receive and how to act accordingly.
 Therefore we no longer need to provide in-context examples to guide the agent.
 For the WebShop task, we define a total of four states, and the full prompts for search, results, and item states can be found in \autoref{tab:search_prompt}, \autoref{tab:result_prompt} and \autoref{tab:item_prompt} in the appendix.